Selda Akgöz: Club career

-By August 2017, she transferred to the Izmir-based league-champion Konak Belediyespor, and took part at the 2017–18 UEFA Champions League as the reserve goalkeeper.
+By August 2017, she transferred to the İzmir-based league-champion Konak Belediyespor, and took part at the 2017–18 UEFA Champions League as the reserve goalkeeper.
 In October of the same year, she left Konak Belediyespor to join Kdz.
 Ereğlispor in the 2017–18 season.

 On June 1, 2018, Akgöz signed with the Istanbul-based club Ataşehir Belediyespor before the club's participation at the 2018–19 UEFA Women's Champions League qualifying round.
 She played in two of the three matches of the qualification round.

-By August 2020, she transferred to the Gaziantep-based 2019-20 Women's League season top club ALG Spor.
-She enjoyed the 2021-22 Women's Super League champion title of her team.
+By August 2020, she transferred to the Gaziantep-based 2019–20 Women's League season top club ALG Spor.
+She enjoyed the 2021–22 Women's Super League champion title of her team.

 Akgöz transferred to her former club Ankara BB Fomget GS in October 2022.
+She won the champions title in the 2022–23 season, became runners-up the next season, and again won the champions title in the 2024–25 season.

 International career

 Selda Akgöz was admitted to the Turkey girls' U-17 team for the 2010 UEFA Championship qualifying round – Group 4 matches.
 However, she played first time at the International Friendly Tournament in the match against Bulgaria on June 27, 2010.
 She capped 3 times for the U-17 nationals.

 She was called up to the Turkey women's U-19 team for the 2011 UEFA Women's U-19 Championship First qualifying round – Group 9, at which she served as substitute only.
 She debuted in the 2011 Kuban Spring Tournament match against China on March 10.
 Finally, Akgöz participated at the 2012 UEFA Women's Under-19 Championship – Group A matches.
 She played 14 times in total for the Turkey women's U-19 team.

 On November 26, 2014, Selda Akgöz played the goalkeeper of the Turkey women's U-21 team in the friendly game against Belgium.

 Selda Akgöz debuted in the Turkey women's team in a friendly match against Georgia on February 26, 2015.